micharbet/CLE/HOWTO.md

 -`cle readme`
   Downloads docs from CLE source.

--`cle howto` or `cle man`
+-`cle man`
-  Downloads and shows this file on command line
+  Downloads and shows this file.

 ## Files
 - .clerc or .clerc-remote-$CLE_USER